bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

 --talp-papi=<bool>
     Select whether to collect PAPI counters.

---talp-summary=<none:all:pop-metrics:node:process>
+--talp-summary=<none:all:pop-metrics:process>
-    List of summaries, separated by ``:``, to be written at the end of the execution:
+    Report TALP metrics at the end of the execution.
+If ``--talp-output-file`` is not specified, a short summary is printed.
+Otherwise, a more verbose file will be generated with all the metrics collected by TALP, depending on the list of requested summaries, separated by ``:``:

-    ``pop-metrics``, the default option, will print a subset of the POP metrics if ``--talp-output-file`` is not specified.
-Otherwise, a more verbose file is generated with all the metrics collected by TALP.
+    ``pop-metrics``, the default option, will report a subset of the POP metrics.

     ``process`` will report the measurements of each process for each registered region.